openmc-dev/openmc/docs/source/methods/introduction.rst

          P(x) = \frac{\sigma_x}{\sigma_t}.

+     Since multi-group simulations use material-specific data, the above is performed with those material multi-group cross sections (i.e., macroscopic cross sections for the material) instead of microscopic cross sections for the nuclide).

   9. If the sampled reaction is elastic or inelastic scattering, the outgoing energy and angle is sampled from the appropriate distribution.
-Reactions of type :math:`(n,xn)` are treated as scattering and the weight of the particle is increased by the multiplicity of the reaction.
-The particle then continues from step 3.
+In continuous-energy simulation, reactions of type :math:`(n,xn)` are treated as scattering and any additional particles which may be created are added to a secondary particle bank to be tracked later.
+In a multi-group simulation, this secondary bank is ont used but the particle weight is increased accordingly.
+The original particle then continues from step 3.
      If the reaction is absorption or fission, the particle dies and if necessary, fission sites are created and stored in the fission bank.

 After all particles have been simulated, there are a few final tasks that must be performed before the run is finished.
 This include the following: